Semaglutide: What the Clinical Data Actually Shows (2026 Research Guide)

 Semaglutide is a synthetic analog of human glucagon-like peptide-1 (GLP-1) consisting of a 31-amino acid peptide backbone with specific structural modifications designed to extend half-life and enhance receptor binding.

-2. Position 26 Acylation: A C-18 fatty di-acid (octadecanedioic acid) attached via a γ-Glu linker enables non-covalent albumin binding
+2. Position 26 Acylation: A C-18 fatty di-acid (octadecanedioic acid) attached via a gamma-Glu linker enables non-covalent albumin binding (and this is what keeps it circulating for days instead of minutes)

 PropertyValue